neverbeenthisweeb/go-notes/README.md

         └── main.go
 ```

-Feel free to make PRs of any Pythonic topics. :bear:
+Feel free to make PRs of any Go topics. :bear: